Get Your Case Reviewed by Our Experts

 Interventional Radiology for Stage 4 Prostate Cancer

-Thermal ablation is one of the primary forms of ablation, which employs high temperatures to destroy tumor cells.
-Among the most well-researched modalities in this category are high-intensity focused ultrasound (HIFU), which delivers concentrated ultrasound energy, and laser interstitial thermal therapy (LITT), which focuses laser energy on tumor foci.
-Originally indicated for benign prostatic hyperplasia (BPH) and locally advanced prostate cancer, thermal ablation has become relevant in managing stage 4 prostate adenocarcinoma, especially in cases of recurrence after radiation therapy (RT).
+Thermal ablation is one of the main types of ablation, which uses high temperatures to destroy prostate cancer adenocarcinoma.
+The modalities that have been most investigated in this category are high-intensity focused ultrasound (HIFU), which uses concentrated ultrasound energy and laser interstitial thermal therapy (LITT), which focuses laser energy on tumor sites.
+Thermal ablation was originally indicated for benign prostatic hyperplasia (BPH) and locally advanced prostate cancer but has become relevant for the treatment of stage 4 prostate cancer, particularly in the setting of recurrence after radiation therapy (RT).

 *Data of Prof. Dr. med.
 Attila Kovács

-Chemoembolization is a localized, minimally invasive treatment, that delivers high concentrations of chemotherapy directly to the tumor and blocks its blood supply.
-During the procedure, a healthcare professional inserts a catheter into the blood vessel (typically in the groin).
-Under the visual guidance, he moves it closer to the tumor and, after reaching the target area, releases chemo drugs and blocking emboli.
-This approach is particularly effective for metastatic lesions in the liver or other localized areas.
+Chemoembolization is a minimally invasive, local therapy that delivers high doses of chemotherapy directly to the tumor and blocks its blood supply.
+The procedure involves placing a catheter into the blood vessel (usually in the groin).
+This technique is especially useful as a treatment of prostate cancer, the fourth stage, to target metastatic lesions to the liver or other localized sites.

 To explore the steps of how the procedure is performed and the practical benefits of chemoembolization, we suggest you watch the interview with Professor Attila Kovács, who discusses what chemoembolization is, indications, and contraindications for this treatment.